aryan29-dev/EPS-Drift-Scanner/README.md

 ## What it does

-- Fetches live EPwS actuals vs analyst estimates for any stock ticker via Financial Modeling Prep API
+- Fetches live EPS actuals vs analyst estimates for any stock ticker via Financial Modeling Prep API
 - Calculates drift % per quarter and classifies as Strong Beat / Beat / In Line / Miss / Strong Miss
 - Detects whether a company's drift trend is accelerating, decelerating, or stable
 - Uses scikit-learn LinearRegression to flag anomalous EPS surprises vs a company's own historical pattern